tatianakomar/web_project_4/README.md

 # Around the U.S.
 > web_project_4

-"Around the U.S." (web_project_4) is my project at Practicum by Yandex.
-I've done it during the "Basic JavaScript and Working with the Browser" course.
+"Around the U.S." is an interactive page where users can add, remove, or like photos.
+I've done it during the Web Development course by Practicum by Yandex.

-In this course, I learn about the different data types and how to use them with statements, loops, and functions.
-Then, I put theory into practice to create a fully-functioning interactive website.
+### Features

+* Modal popups for
+ - editing of profile information and avatar image
+ - adding of place cards with images and titles
+ - opening image
+* Forms are validated with javascript
+* Delete button for removing cards from database
+* Like button and tracking of likes, per user

 ## Technologies and Techniques